In this video, you will use the directions object you created to find the distance between

 Take a look at your code.

-along a route between the two points.”
+of the journey along an arbitrarily chosen route between the two points.”

 Next, run the program and check the log.